-St George's Uniting (Presbyterian) Church
+St George's Uniting (formerly Presbyterian) Church

 Chapel Street, East St Kilda